Skip to article frontmatterSkip to article content

 Earth System Science Nexus

-We treat the critical zone, the shallow subsurface from weathered rock to the surface, as the dynamic skin of the Earth that regulate water infiltrating down to the water table, or water evaporating from soils or transpiration and modulating lower atmosphere thermo and convective dynamics.
-Understanding the hydromechanical and hydrological structure and dynamics of soils is central to the severity of geohazards and land-atmosphere coupling.
-We investigate and test hypothesis around the contributors to the severity of these geohazards (e.g., extreme meterological events vs soil conditions etc).
-Extreme weather events are modulated by atmosphere and oceanographic coupling, which defines the cascades of events from ocean -> atmosphere -> geohazards.
+We treat the critical zone — the shallow subsurface from weathered rock to the surface — as the dynamic skin of the Earth that regulates water infiltrating down to the water table, evaporating from soils, or transpiring and modulating lower-atmosphere thermodynamic and convective dynamics.
+Understanding the hydromechanical and hydrological structure and dynamics of soils is central to the severity of geohazards and to land–atmosphere coupling.
+We investigate and test hypotheses around the contributors to hazard severity (e.g., extreme meteorological events vs. soil conditions).
+Extreme weather events are themselves modulated by atmosphere–ocean coupling, which sets the cascade ocean → atmosphere → geohazards.

 Use Case Events — Validations